timewave-computer/recursive-sp1-verifier/README.md

 3. Verify that Groth16 proof inside an SP1 circuit (recursive circuit) to generate a new SP1 proof
 4. Wrap that new SP1 proof as Groth16
 5. Verify that new Groth16 proof outside the circuit (this would usually happen on-chain)

-## Project Status

-This is a work in progress and experimental project.
-The implementation may evolve into an MVP for merkle openings in the Valence coprocessor Tree.